adamtcroft/WaapiCS/README.md

 **Please note that WaapiCS is still under active development.
 Known issues (such as calls not working) can be found under the "Issues" tab.**

+Code samples can be found within the solution under **Sample Project**

 ## Prerequisites
 To use WaapiCS, you must have at least a beginner's knowledge of C#.